google/pprof/doc/pprof.md

    or `-tagfocus mytag=128kb:512kb,mytag2=128kb:512kb`.
 Just single value for numeric tags.
-* `-tagfocus someregex` accepts a sample iff it has any string tag with `tagName:tagValue` string matching the specified regexp.
-In the future, this will to accept sample iff it has any string tag with `tagValue` string matching specified regexp
+* `-tagfocus someregex` accepts a sample iff it has any string tag with `tagName:tagValue` string matching specified regexp.
+In the future, this will change to accept sample iff it has any string tag with `tagValue` string matching specified regexp.
-* `-tagfocus tagName:tagValue` accepts a sample iff it has a string tag named `tagName` with value `tagValue` (omitting the fact that anchors need to be added here for full accuracy).
-In the future, backward compatibility of matching against `tagName:tagValue` will be going away.
 * `-tagfocus mytag=myvalue1,myvalue2` matches if either of the two tag values are present.